 In case you want to simulate your opponent’s turn it is highly advised to replace the dummy-cards on the opponent’s hand and deck with more meaningful cards.

 |GameStats.cs||The GameStats object stores the number of simulated games, winning statistics and average times per turn.|

-- Open the src/Agent folder in the SabberStoneCoreAi project
+- Open the src/AIAgent folder in the SabberStoneCoreAi project

-- Using the poGame object we can get all possible moves by calling the function Options() on the current player controller.
+- Now, let’s add some code to GetMove.
+Using the poGame object we can get all possible moves by calling the function Options() on the current player controller.

 - We add a private Random object to our agent and initialize it in the InitializeAgent function.

-- Back in the GetMove function we choose a random option of all options and add it to our turnList.
+- Back in the GetMove function we choose a random option and return it.

 - The final result should look like this:

 - Make sure to study our example agents in „\core-extensions\SabberStoneBasicAI\src\AIAgents\Examples\“ to get accustomed to the framework.

 - Feel free to download and adapt agents of previous competition years from this webpage.
 They will require minimal adjustments due to changes in the namespaces of the underlying framework, but this process is fairly easy.